What is a Credit Bureau?

 Why isn’t my bureau credit report the same from all three of the credit bureaus?

 Creditors do not always report to all three bureaus, so each bureau may have somewhat different information on any one individual.
 Additionally, a creditor who reports to more than one bureau may deliver updated account information to different bureaus at different times, resulting in each bureau having different information at any given time.
+Keep in mind that reporting to credit bureaus is completely optional – there is no requirement for any creditor (or any other type of company) to report to a credit bureau.

 What is the Fair Credit Reporting Act (FCRA)?

 The FCRA is a Federal Law that regulates how consumer credit information is collected, used and shared.
 FCRA specifies separate responsibilities for credit reporting agencies (CRAs) and “information furnishers”, the creditors or businesses or agencies which furnish them with information used to create consumer credit reports.
 These responsibilities are designed to ensure accuracy fairness and privacy of the information contained in your credit report.
 The FCRA was designed to ensure that CRAs furnish correct and complete information to businesses to use when evaluating your application.
-To help ensure the information is correct and complete the Act ensures that consumers can check their own reports and make changes to them if necessary.
+To help ensure the information is correct and complete, the Act ensures that consumers can check their own reports and make changes to them if necessary.

 What is the Fair and Accurate Credit Transaction Act (FACTA)?

 The FACTA is an amendment to the FCRA that was added primarily to protect consumers from identity theft.
 The Act stipulates requirements for information privacy, accuracy and disposal, and limits the ways consumer information can be shared.
 FACTA also allows consumers to request and obtain a free credit report once every twelve months from each of the three nationwide consumer credit reporting bureaus (Equifax, Experian and TransUnion).
+This consumer benefit was spefically included to engage consumers in reviewing their reports on an annual basis to help increase information accuracy in credit files.

 What is the Equal Credit Opportunity Act (ECOA)?